-At the beginning of the survey, our sample was largely made up of people in England who have taken part in previous ONS surveys and had agreed to future contact regarding research.
+At the beginning of the survey, our sample was largely made up of people in England who have taken part in previous Office for National Statistics (ONS) surveys and had agreed to future contact regarding research.
 The likelihood of enrolment decreases over time and response rate information for those initially asked to take part in these first two phases can be considered as relatively final.